 A collection of key metrics from a cross-sectional study of 6,500 U.S. hospitals including bed size, physician arrangements, IT indicators, community health partnerships, etc. The data represents the most credible, consistent and comprehensive data provided by nearly 6,300 hospitals and more than 400 health care systems.

 The Data & Methods Hub staff have also worked with internal Michigan Medicine EHR data and can help you determine if medical record data is the correct choice for your project

 Data sources not managed by IHPI

 The following are public use datasets that are relevant for public health and policy research.
-IHPI members can click on the links below to learn more about individual data sources, or contact the Data & Methods Hub (email@example.com) about accessing our data resources and services.
+Click on the links below to learn more about these valuable data sources.

 - Health and Retirement Study: https://hrs.isr.umich.edu/data-products